universal-mcp/rocketlane/src/universal_mcp_rocketlane/README.md

-# Rocketlane MCP Server
+# RocketlaneApp MCP Server

-An MCP Server for the Rocketlane API.
+An MCP Server for the RocketlaneApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Rocketlane API.
+This is automatically generated from OpenAPI schema for the RocketlaneApp API.

 | Tool | Description |